-- Priority given to the Indian Child Welfare Act provision for adoption of an Indian child who is a member of a federally recognized tribe or Alaska native village. - Relative of the child. - Caregiver or adoptive family who has biological siblings of the child. - Non-relative couple or single adult.
+- Priority given for the Indian Child Welfare Act provision for adoption of an Indian child who is a member of a federally recognized tribe or Alaska native village. - Priority given to a relative of the child. - Priority given to a caregiver or adoptive family who has biological siblings of the child. - Priority given for a non-relative couple or single adult.

-Current caregivers of the child should be considered before another prospective adoptive family is considered, if the child has substantial emotional ties with the caregiver and if removal of the child from the caregiver would be detrimental to the child's well-being.
+Current caregivers of the child should be considered before another prospective adoptive family is considered if the child has substantial emotional ties with the caregiver and if removal of the child from the caregiver would be detrimental to the child's well-being.
 The child's preference should also be considered if the child is of sufficient maturity.
-In addition, geographic barriers alone should not present barriers or delays in the selection of an adoptive home.
+In addition, geographic barriers alone should not create barriers or delays in the selection of an adoptive home.

 DCFS cannot deny any individual the opportunity to become an adoptive parent based on the individual or child's race, color, or national origin.
-DCFS cannot delay or deny the placement of a child for adoption or into foster care based the race, color, or national origin of the adoptive or foster parent, or the child involved.
+DCFS cannot delay or deny the placement of a child for adoption or into foster care based on the race, color, or national origin of the adoptive or foster parent, or the child involved.

-Department of Human Services Office of Licensing
+Department of Health and Human Services Office of Licensing

-DHS Office of Licensing (OL) issues licenses to kinship caregivers, foster parents, residential treatment facilities, and other child placing agencies utilizing rules authorized by the State Legislature as listed in Utah Code 62A-2-102.
+DHHS Office of Licensing (OL) issues licenses to kinship caregivers, foster parents, residential treatment facilities, and other child placing agencies utilizing rules authorized by the State Legislature as listed in Utah Code 62A-2-102.
 OL has office locations throughout the state, which operate during normal business hours; however, OL staff may work flexible hours to meet the needs of prospective adoptive families.
 For example, home studies may be conducted on weekends or evenings.
-OL provides a portal that facilitates an online application process and maintains a website that is available 24 hours a day to provide information to prospective foster and adoptive parents.
+OL provides a portal that facilitates an online application process, and it maintains a website that is available 24 hours a day to provide information to prospective foster and adoptive parents.
 Once the application and training processes are completed, a licensor is assigned to conduct a home study.